 Mazda MX-5 Review

 Ever since BMW launched the modern MINI in 2001, the Cooper S has been the sweet spot in the range.
-More than rapid enough to work as a fantastic hot hatch, but it’s also compact, so it’s a great city car.
-The latest Cooper S comes with a fizzing 176bhp from its 2.0-litre turbo petrol engine, and can see off 0-62mph in 6.6 seconds.
-For fans of electric cars, there’s also an EV Cooper S with 181bhp, but it takes 7.3 seconds to get from 0-62mph due to its added weight.
+More than rapid enough to work as a fantastic hot hatch, it’s also compact, so it’s a great city car.
+The latest Cooper S comes with a fizzing 201bhp from its 2.0-litre turbo petrol engine, and can see off 0-62mph in 6.6 seconds.
+For fans of electric cars, there’s also an EV Cooper SE with 215bhp, and takes 6.7 seconds to get from 0-62mph.
+With a 49.2kWh battery, it should also be good for around 220 miles of range in real-word driving.

 MINI Review